 - 1. The company benefits from Rio Tinto's knowledge, policies and practices on risk management and corporate assurance developed to manage its diverse business activities covering a variety of commodities and operational locations.
-In 2008 the company formally adopted Rio Tinto "Risk Policy and Standard", which can be accessed on Rio Tinto website www.riotinto.com - 2.
-The audit committee biannually receives a report from management and conducts a risk evaluation to identify and review of all of the business risks facing the company. - 3.
-Management provide an annual certificate of compliance to the board and provide periodic reports and information confirming the status and effectiveness of the plans, controls, policies and procedures implemented to manage business risks. - 4.
-Board approval is required before capital expenditure and revenue commitments exceed certain approved levels. - 5.A detailed internal control questionnaire process covering all of the company's material business risks is conducted annually. - 6.A regulatory compliance program. - 7.
+In 2008 the company formally adopted Rio Tinto "Risk Policy and Standard", which can be accessed at Rio Tinto's website, www.riotinto.com - 2.
+The audit committee biannually receives a report from management and conducts a risk evaluation to identify and review all of the business risks facing the company. - 3.
+Management provide an annual certificate of compliance to the board and provide periodic reports

+- and information confirming the status and effectiveness of the plans, controls, policies and procedures implemented to manage business risks. - 4.
+Board approval is required before capital expenditure and revenue commitments exceed certain approved levels. - 5.A detailed internal control questionnaire process covering all of the company's material business risks is conducted annually. - 6.
+A regulatory compliance program. - 7.
 Safety, health and environmental policies which are supported by a set of standards and management systems which recognise the company's commitment to achieving high standards of performance in all its activities in these areas. - 8.
 In 2010 a formal risk analysis involving the board and management was facilitated by a professional facilitator specialising in risk issues.
-This analysis resulted in an updating of the company's risk register. - 9.
-In 2012 and 2013 senior management conducted risk workshops.
-The outcomes were reviewed by the board and audit committee.
+This analysis resulted in an updating of the company's risk register.

-In 2013, management provided reports to the board (through the audit committee) relating to the effectiveness of the internal controls and the management of the material business risk.
+In 2011, management provided reports to the board (through the audit committee) relating to the effectiveness of the internal controls and the management of the material business risk.
 In addition, the board monitors the company's material business risks on an ongoing basis.

-The chief executive officer has provided a declaration to the board, in accordance with section 295A of the Corporations Act, that:
+The Chief Executive Officer has provided a declaration to the board, in accordance with section 295A of the Corporations Act, that:

-- the financial records of the company for the financial year ending 31 December 2013 have been properly maintained in accordance with section 286 of the Corporations Act; - the financial statements, and the notes referred to in section 259(3)(b) of the Corporations Act, for the financial year ended 31 December 2013 comply with the accounting standards; and - the financial statements and notes for the financial year give a true and fair view and are based on a sound system of risk management and internal controls.
+- the financial records of the company for the financial year ending 31 December 2011 have been properly maintained in accordance with section 286 of the Corporations Act; - the financial statements, and the notes referred to in section 259(3)(b) of the Corporations Act, for the financial year ended 31 December 2011 comply with the accounting standards; and - the financial statements and notes for the financial year give a true and fair view and are based on a sound system of risk management and internal controls.